Telemedicine and COVID-19: What You Need to Know

 - Improved Quality: Research has demonstrated that health care delivered via telemedicine has equal benefit to those visits conducted within a provider’s office.
 In fact, some specialties exceed the quality of an in-office visit, like mental health and ICU care.
 A medical home, where a team of healthcare providers work together to care for a patient, is an area where telemedicine has great benefit, too, especially if these healthcare providers do not work in the same medical office.
 Medical specialists can be accessed for consultation and recommendations for serious conditions, such as stroke.

 - Better Patient Engagement: An important initiative within healthcare is increased patient engagement and having patients learn to take ownership for their acute, chronic and preventive healthcare.
-Telemedicine allows additional follow-up visits to be scheduled to encourage long-term engagement.
+Telehealth allows additional follow-up visits to be scheduled to encourage long-term engagement.

 - Patient Demand: Patients want telemedicine; studies over the last 15 years have shown high rates of patient satisfaction.
 Using a smartphone, teleconferencing, and going wireless are everyday occurrences for the public today.
 Patients want to save driving time when possible, avoid sitting in a clinic of other sick patients, prevent work loss, and get themselves -- and their families - healthy.

 - In addition, telemedicine reimbursement may or may not be covered.
 Patients should discuss with their insurance if telehealth services are available as covered benefit.
-Over half of the states now require that private insurers cover telehealth the same as they cover in-person services.
+Most states now require that private insurers cover telehealth the same as they cover in-person services.

 - Coordination of care will be essential to be sure the patient does not receive conflicting advice should they engage multiple doctors via telehealth.

 - Pharmacist provider status: Pharmacists are also seeking provider status in many states to allow adequate compensation for their highly accessible pharmaceutical care skills.

 - Telemedicine reimbursement and other regulatory issues: While many healthcare insurers are adopting telemedicine with payment parity (paying healthcare providers equal to what they would receive with an in-office visit) reimbursements are still a debated area.
 Government agencies will want to see cost-savings studies, although Medicaid and Medicare now cover at least some telehealth services.

 Telemedicine can never replace the human touch of your physician, nurse or pharmacist.
-In fact, telemedicine probably works best when used in conjunction with an established clinical provider relationship.
-But telemedicine makes good sense for many reasons.
-Now that greater access to telemedicine is occurring, significant cost savings and patient satisfaction are likely to be a bonus in the more widespread adoption of telemedicine.
+In fact, telemedicine works best when used in conjunction with an established clinical provider relationship.
+But telemedicine makes good sense for many reasons, especially in this time of COVID-19 when a highly communicable disease is in the community.

 - Herman B. Virtual reality: More insurers are embracing telehealth.
 Modern Healthcare.
 February 20, 2016.
-Accessed Nov.
-24, 2017 at http://www.modernhealthcare.com/article/20160220/MAGAZINE/302209980/virtual-reality-more-insurers-are-embracing-telehealth
+Accessed Dec.
+1, 2022 at https://www.modernhealthcare.com/article/20160220/MAGAZINE/302209980/virtual-reality-more-insurers-are-embracing-telehealth

 - Medicare.gov.
 Telehealth.
-Accessed Nov.
-24, 2017 at https://www.medicare.gov/coverage/telehealth.html
+Accessed Dec.
+1, 2022 at https://www.medicare.gov/coverage/telehealth

 - Sweeny E. How Partners Healthcare is using virtual care.
 FierceHealthcare.
-December 12, 2016.
-Accessed Nov.
-24, 2017 at http://www.fiercehealthcare.com/it/3-ways-brigham-and-women-s-hospital-using-virtual-care.
+Accessed Dec.
+1, 2022 at https://www.fiercehealthcare.com/it/3-ways-brigham-and-women-s-hospital-using-virtual-care

 - Meidl T, Woller T, Iglar A, et al. Implementation of pharmacy services in a telemedicine intensive care unit.
 American Journal of Health-System Pharmacy.
 August 1, 2008;65:1464-69.
 Accessed Dec.
 1, 2022 at doi:10.2146/ajhp070682

 - Margolis KL, Asche SE, Bergdall AR, et al. Effect of home blood pressure telemonitoring and pharmacist management on blood pressure control: a cluster randomized clinical trial.
 JAMA.
 2013;310(1):46–56.
 Accessed Dec.
 1, 2022 at doi:10.1001/jama.2013.6549